-Wilmington College intends to make significant progress in the next decade toward being a model college that melds the liberal arts and career preparation in order to graduate liberally educated professionals.
-To move towards this vision, Wilmington will:
+Wilmington College intends to make significant progress in the next decade toward being a model careeroriented liberal arts college.
+To move toward this vision, Wilmington will:

-- · integrate career preparation with the traditions and foundational skills of the liberal arts; - challenge students to live the historic Quaker testimonies of integrity, service, peace and social justice, stewardship, and respect for all persons and to practice them in their communities and workplaces; - promote every student's participation in hands-on experiences including internships, community service and international study programs; - · create a caring campus community that embraces civility, respect and trust; and - demonstrate a commitment to this vision by placing the needs of students at the center of decisionmaking.
+- · integrate career preparation with the traditions of the liberal arts; - challenge students to bring the Quaker values of integrity, service, peace and social justice, and respect for all persons into their lives, communities and workplaces; - promote every student's participation in internship, community service, and international study programs; - · create an environment of civility, respect and trust; and - demonstrate a commitment to this vision by placing the needs of students at the center of all decisionmaking.